AlfredoSystems/Alfredo-NoU2/docs/source/nou_motor.rst

 .. cpp:class:: NoU_Motor

 	Controls the output to one of the motor ports on the NoU2.
+The duty cycle of the 39 kHz PWM signal generated has 10 bits of precision (i.e. 0...1023).

 	**Public Functions**